fudan-generative-vision/champ/README.md

 ```
 ## Install 4D-Humans

-Champ use the great work [4D-Humans](https://github.com/Leoooo333/4D-Humans) to fit SMPL on inputs.
-Please follow their instructions to set it up.
-Notte that we have a fork in `Champ/4D-Humans`, so you don't need to clone the original repository.
+Champ use the great work [4D-Humans](https://github.com/shubham-goel/4D-Humans) to fit SMPL on inputs.
+Please follow their instructions `Installation` to set it up and `Run demo on images` to download checkpoints.
+Note that we have a fork in `Champ/4D-Humans`, so you don't need to clone the original repository.

 # 💾 Download pretrained models